Dybala’s hat trick helps Juventus beat Young Boys 3-0

 Young Boys’ evening was made even worse in the 78th when defender Mohamed Ali Camara was sent off following two bookings in quick succession.

-It was a second successive 3-0 defeat for Young Boys, which lost by the same scoreline to Manchester United.
+It was a second successive 3-0 defeat for Young Boys, which lost by the same score to Manchester United.
 The Swiss side only had one shot on target the whole match.